Rikugun Ki-202

-In a split from the development of the Mitsubishi J8M and Mitsubishi Ki-200, the IJA instructed Rikugun to develop a new design based on the Me 163, independent of the IJN's J8M.
+In a split from the development of the Mitsubishi J8M/Ki-200 Shūsui, the IJA instructed Rikugun to develop a new design based on the Me 163, independent of the IJN's J8M.
 A fundamental shortcoming of the Me 163, and all other aircraft based on it, was extremely limited endurance, typically only a few minutes.
 The Imperial Japanese Navy proposed to improve the endurance of the J8M1 by producing a version with only one cannon, thereby saving weight and space for more fuel (the J8M2).
-The Army, on the other hand, opted to keep both cannon, but enlarge the airframe to accommodate larger tanks, resulting in the Ki-202, which was to have been the definitive Army version of the fighter.
+The Army on the other hand opted to keep both cannons and enlarge the airframe to accommodate larger tanks, resulting in the Ki-202, which was to have been the definitive Army version of the fighter.
 Power was to be supplied by a 2,000 kg thrust Mitsubishi Toku Ro.3 (KR20) rocket motor.
 Undercarriage was to have been a sprung skid and tail-wheel.